Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 working is they will aim to rush down the ranged champion in the Triple DPS team.
 Since they have no support, the ranged champion should not be able to survive.
 Since most Triple DPS comps contain at least one ranged champion, seeing a low win percentage for this is not surprising.

-## **How do Triple DPS commonly win rounds?**
+## **How do Triple DPS commonly win rounds against Support teams?**

 Is the optimal strategy to control mid, play for hp, and wait until fog to kill the enemy?
 Is it better to go all-in right from the start?
+Is it better to kill the support champion first?

-Well, that's always going to depend on the comp matchup and the situation, but this part of the analysis hopes to determine what's different between winning and losing rounds of Triple DPS teams compared to winning and losing rounds of all teams in Solo Queue overall.
+Well, that's always going to depend on the comp matchup and the situation, but this part of the analysis hopes to determine what's different between winning and losing rounds of Triple DPS teams compared to winning and losing rounds Support teams.

 In any given round, often times the first death is what sets the tone for the rest of the match.
 Typically in a 2v3 situation, the disadvantaged side loses.
 Triple DPS teams wins 11.7% of the rounds when the first death of the round is on their side.
-For Solo Queue overall, this number is 11.9%, 0.2% higher, which is not a significant difference.
+For Support teams, this number is 11.1%, 0.6% lower, which is not a big difference.
+It does make some sense that it would be higher for Triple DPS because with two DPS champions remaining, they are still capable of dishing out plenty of damage compared to if the Support team lost one of their DPS champions.

-Here is some background information before we examine two tables that show the differences between Triple DPS teams and Solo Queue overall.
+Here is some background information before we examine two tables that show the differences between Triple DPS teams and Support teams.
+Note that for Triple DPS, only matchups against Support teams are considered.
+For Support teams, only matchups against other Support teams are considered.

 All values in the table are mean values for each metric representing the average for the associated group in a round.

 First Death Traded represents the mean percentage of rounds when there is a trade associated with the first death.
 A trade means that a player died and within five seconds, another player from the opposing team died.

-Any Trade represents the mean percentage of rounds when at least 1 trade happened throughout the course of the round.
+Any Trade represents the mean percent of rounds when at least 1 trade happened throughout the course of the round.

-First Orb represents the mean percentage of the time the team secured the first mid orb.
+First Orb represents the mean percent of the time the team secured the first mid orb.

 Net Orbs represent how many more orbs on average the team secured compared to the enemy team.